RIGHT AT HOME: Outdoor decor that’s ‘out there’ and edgy

 One of his most popular pieces, Torus, is a circular expanse of super-polished steel that reflects the landscape or water in front of it.
 It’s there in front of you, yet appears transparent.

-Armillary spheres were the first thing Harber learned to make, and the marriage of art and science was what he says drew him to the form.
+Armillary spheres were the first thing Harber learned to make, and he says the marriage of art and science drew him to the form.

 “I’ve made (them) for tiny cottage gardens, and for hotels; they have a universal appeal,” he says.